Naturally Daily

 Although lemon juice is sour, it’s not as strong as vinegar.
 So, if you don’t like the strong taste of vinegar, you can use lemon juice.

-You can use lemon juice as a healthy and gluten-free substitute of malt vinegar in salad dressing, drinks, and baking, grilling, as well as preserving foods.
+You can use lemon juice as a healthy and gluten-free substitute for malt vinegar in salad dressing, drinks, baking, grilling, as well as preserving foods.

 Freshly squeezed organic lemon juice with glass and squeezer